KhalHuntsman/react-hooks-simple-data-fetching-lab-vite/README.md

 DogAPI — Public API for fetching dog pictures
 ________________________________________________________________________________________________________________________________________
 Summary
-This project provides a clear and concise demonstration of building a functional API-driven interface using React.
-By combining state management, component composition, and asynchronous data fetching, it offers a solid introduction to common patterns found in modern front-end development.
-Its simple architecture and modular design make it an excellent foundation for expanding into more complex applications or for use as a teaching tool.
+This project provides a clear, concise example of building an API-driven interface with React.
+By combining state management, component composition, and asynchronous data fetching, it demonstrates common patterns found in modern front-end development.
+Its simple architecture makes it an excellent starting point for learners or a base for more complex applications.